Napier spotted skink sanctuary

 Napier spotted skink sanctuary sign. (image credit: Nick Harker)

-As the sanctuary was built on the mown foreshore reserve (for logistical reasons), habitat for spotted skinks needed to be created within the sanctuary (such as rock piles, logs, plants to provide food and shelter, and driftwood).
+As the sanctuary was built on the mown foreshore reserve (for logistical reasons), habitat for spotted skinks needed to be created from scratch.
+This involved creating several deep rock piles, the addition of large logs, plants to provide food and shelter, and driftwood).
 Funding for this came via donations from several local schools and community groups (including the NZHS).

 Napier spotted skink sanctuary habitat (Nick Harker)